twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap18%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 240 As the impurity which springs from the iron, when it springs from it, destroys it; thus do a transgressor's own works lead him to the evil path.

+   * - Cited from DLMBS [8]_
+     - | **DhP 240**
+       | Just like rust eats the very iron from which it has arisen,
+       | so the one who is indulging too much in the use of four requisites of a monk is led to a miserable existence by his own deeds.
+[DLMBSFn-V240]_

 .. _Dhp241: